 The rest, as they say, is history as he is now also a committed trustee as well as a loyal patron, who is managing director of his own expanding Stockton home improvements firm The Build Directory.

-Alisdair overcame the odds to set up what is a growing and successful business with clients across Teesside, the North-East and Yorkshire, as he suffers from dyslexia.
+Alisdair set up what is a growing and successful business with clients across Teesside, the North-East and Yorkshire.

 And the passionate Teessider remains committed to helping others clear their own hurdles and have a better life through the charity, stressing: “I like to help people live their best life, and always like to be the best version of myself I can be.”

 Andy holds the non-executive, honorary position of Founder of the Philanthropic Foundation, having previously been Chairman from the charity’s formation in 2011 until he relinquished his role as chairman and trustee after being elected Mayor of Middlesbrough in May 2019.

 Having grown up in Middlesbrough, Andy gained an MA from the University of Edinburgh before working in London as financial markets trader.